alvr-org/ALVR/wiki/Linux-Troubleshooting.md

 ### Fix

-Add `~/.local/share/Steam/steamapps/common/SteamVR/bin/vrmonitor.sh %command%` to the command-line options of SteamVR (SteamVR -> Manage/Right Click -> Properties -> General -> Launch Options).
+Add `~/.local/share/Steam/steamapps/common/SteamVR/bin/vrmonitor.sh %command%` to the launch options of SteamVR (SteamVR -> Manage/Right Click -> Properties -> General -> Launch Options).

 This path might differ based on your Steam installation; in that case, SteamVR will not start at all.
 If this is the case, you can figure out the actual path by going to Steam Settings -> Storage.
 Then pick the storage location with the star emoji (⭐) and take the path directly above the usage statistics.
 Prepend this path to `steamapps/common/SteamVR/bin/vrmonitor.sh`.
-Finally, put the resulting path into the SteamVR command-line options instead of the original one.
+Finally, put the resulting path into the SteamVR launch options instead of the original one.

 ### Hyprland/Sway/wlroots Qt fix

-If you're on Hyprland, Sway, or another wlroots-based Wayland compositor, you might have to prepend `QT_QPA_PLATFORM=xcb` to your command-line.
+If you're on Hyprland, Sway, or another wlroots-based Wayland compositor, you might have to prepend `QT_QPA_PLATFORM=xcb` to your launch options.

 Related issue:
 [[BUG] No SteamVR UI on wlroots-based wayland compositors (sway, hyprland, ...) with workaround](https://github.com/ValveSoftware/SteamVR-for-Linux/issues/637).